Foreign trophy hunters scent bargains in Britain as pound weakens

 Private equity and foreign investors, including Hong Kong's richest man, have swooped on pub operators, brewers and some of Britain's most popular tourist attractions, as the pound GBP= has slipped..

-Hong Kong Exchanges and Clearing’s (0388.HK) $39 billion approach for the London Stock Exchange (LSE.L) on Wednesday is the latest in a flurry of dealmaking, although acquirers have mainly targeted small- and mid-cap companies that make most of their revenue in sectors that have been hammered by Brexit.
+Hong Kong Exchanges and Clearing’s (0388.HK) $39 billion (31.5 billion pounds) approach for the London Stock Exchange (LSE.L) on Wednesday is the latest in a flurry of dealmaking, although acquirers have mainly targeted small- and mid-cap companies that make most of their revenue in sectors that have been hammered by Brexit.

 Last month, Hong Kong’s richest man agreed to buy pubs operator Greene King (GNK.L); private equity firm Blackstone (BX.N) led a consortium to scoop up Madame Tussauds and Legoland owner Merlin (MERL.L); Ei Group (EIGE.L) was acquired by PE-backed Stonegate Pub Co in July and Japanese brewer Asahi Group (2502.T) bought Fuller, Smith & Turner (FSTA.L) in January.

-And in July, U.S. private equity firm Advent International agreed to pay 4 billion pounds ($5 billion) to buy Cobham (COB.L), the British defense and aerospace group known for its pioneering air-to-air refueling technology.
+And in July, U.S. private equity firm Advent International agreed to pay 4 billion pounds ($5 billion) to buy Cobham (COB.L), the British defence and aerospace group known for its pioneering air-to-air refuelling technology.

 Sterling’s fall has been driven by worries about the potential damage to the world’s fifth largest economy if Britain leaves the European Union without a deal at the end of October.